Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 | Instagram   | &nbsp; &nbsp; &nbsp; &nbsp; Thirteen person company when acquired by Facebook  |

 <br />
-However, if you decide to leave, identifying the level of code factory of a company / team during the interview process is tricky.
+However, if you decide to leave, identifying the level of code factory of a team during the interview process is tricky.

 ### Job seeking
-Here are some tips for spotting a code factory from the outside but there is no formula:
+Here are some tips for spotting a code factory from the outside but there is no reliable formula:
 * A company advertising an "agile process" or remote work doesn't tell you anything about whether it is a code factory.
 * Do they follow a _mandated_ software development process?
 * Do they have a sustaining team dedicated to technical debt?
 That might mean development teams lack the autonomy to manage their architecture and quality.
 * Are teams allowed detours from the "paved road" architecture or is infrastructure mostly centralized?
 * Is there separate product management and how much power do PMs have?
-PMs making suggestions is very different from engineering effectively reporting to a small group responsible for all idea generation.
+Engineering effectively reporting to a small group responsible for all idea generation is different from PMs making suggestions.
-* If the team is led by a manager that codes what are his/her ideas about collaboration?
+* If the team is led by a technical manager how much collaboration on his/her code and ideas?
 * Are engineering teams siloed or distributed?
 Code factories are more likely to be siloed since it pairs well with top-down.